 - You can add backup sets for the servers using Protect > Windows/Linux Servers.

-- The Backup Now button on the File Backup Sets tab of the Windows/Linux Servers page triggers backup for all the backup sets configured for the selected server.
+- The Backup Now option on the File Backup Sets page triggers a backup for the selected backup sets.

-- The Backup Now button on the Servers details page triggers the backup for the individual backup sets configured for the selected server.
+- The Backup Now option (Registered Servers > Server details > Backup set under the Configured Backup Sets section > more options > Backup Now) triggers the backup for the selected backup sets configured for the server.

 - You can individually enable or disable backup sets attached to a server.